 Production of bank statements

-Bank statements for the business’s bank account or accounts are some of the records that the business is required to maintain and produce for examination to an authorized tax officer under the tax law.
+Bank statements for the business’s bank account or accounts are some of the records that the business is required to maintain and produce for examination to an authorised tax officer under the tax law.

 Let us examine a bank statement